arkku/dotfiles/README.md

 * `gcistatus` – select a commit and view its CI status (requires `hub`)
 * `fzc` – select one or more commits and print their hashes (e.g., to be used as part of other commands, like: <code>git rebase --onto \`fzc\`<kbd>Tab</kbd></code>)
+* `fzbr` – select a branch and print its name (e.g., to be used as part of other commands)
+* `fzbrr` – select a branch, including remotes, and print its name (e.g., to be used as part of other commands)
+* `fztag` – select a tag and print its name (e.g., to be used as part of other commands)

 #### Global Aliases